kaluuma-muhammad/vue3-pinia-and-laravel-9-blog-app/README.md

 ```

 # Conclusion
-After installing all the project dependecies now run your frontend in the browser,
+After installing all the project dependencies now run your frontend in the browser,
-Signup and proceed to the blog system.
+Sign up and proceed to the blog system.
 Now you can view available blogs, add, edit, and delete a blog.